Case Manager for 211 Emergency Assistance Program

 The Case Manager for the 211 Emergency Assistance Program (211EAP) will administer client assistance funds that respond to the COVID crisis, such as rental assistance to prevent evictions, utility assistance, and other urgent needs.
 The case manager will also assist clients in addressing barriers to self-sufficiency, such as workforce access, digital capabilities, connection to benefits, and budgeting and financial planning.
 The majority of households to be served will be in Baltimore County.
 The Baltimore County grant that funds this position requires that 41 households will be served during calendar year 2021, but more households may be served depending on the Case Manager’s capacity and the availability of funds.
 Because this position is client-facing, candidates with Spanish language proficiency will be strongly preferred.

 ESSENTIAL DUTIES AND RESPONSIBILITIES include, but are not limited to:

-In order to be successful in this job, the social worker must consistently demonstrate competency in:
+In order to be successful in this job, the Director of Housing Services must consistently demonstrate competency in:

 Oral and written communication.

 Knowledge of the human service delivery system.

 Interpersonal skills: Must be able to treat clients with respect and courtesy and create an atmosphere of acceptance.
 Must develop and maintain effective working relationships with service providers.

 Client service delivery skills, including the ability to:

 - interview clients and assess needs using active listening skills;

 - work with client families to establish goal plans;